Openhab-Nodes/website/content/en/developer/governance.md

 +++
-title = "Governance of the openHAB X Project" author = "David Graeff" weight = 100 tags = []
+title = "Governance of the Project" author = "David Graeff" weight = 100
+tags = []